2014 Coldwater Fishing Forecast

-The trout season on Long Island is open year round and during mild winters like this past one, anglers can enjoy open water angling throughout the year.
-Most Long Island waters will be stocked by March 23rd this year.
-In addition to these fish, anglers should also find some nice trout that have held over from Fall 2012 stockings in waters such as Deep Pond, Kahlers Pond, Upper Lake and West Lake in Suffolk County and in Massapequa Reservoir and Upper Twin Pond in Nassau County.
+The trout season on Long Island is open year round and even after harsh winters like this past one, anglers can expect to enjoy open water angling well before April 1st.
+Most Long Island waters will be stocked by March 21st this year.
+In addition to these fish, anglers should also find some nice trout that have held over from Fall 2013 stockings in waters such as Deep Pond, Kahlers Pond, Upper Lake and West Lake in Suffolk County and in Massapequa Reservoir and Upper Twin Pond in Nassau County.
 Other recommended lakes and ponds include Laurel Lake, East Lake, Southards Pond and Argyle Lake in Suffolk County.
 In Nassau County, Oyster Bay Mill Pond is also a good bet.
 Many of these waters also hold over a good number of fish from one year to the next, increasing the opportunity to catch large trout.

 The Carmans, Nissequogue and Connetquot Rivers in Suffolk County are some of the best locations in New York State for early season fly fishing.
 The Connetquot is open for fly fishing on a catch and release basis through the winter, while the Carmans in Southaven County Park and the Nissequogue in Caleb Smith State Park open for fly fishing on April 1st.
-Unlike other areas of the state, Long Island's more temperate climate usually provides for some early hatches, particularly following mild winters.
+Unlike other areas of the state, Long Island's more temperate climate usually provides for some early hatches.
 Tidal sections of these waters are open year round and also provide excellent fishing opportunities and hold trophy-size fish.

 DEC will also continue to stock the Connetquot River State Park this spring in addition to the trout that State Parks stocks to offset the loss of fish from the Connetquot Hatchery.